P. H. Weathers

 Patrick Henry Weathers (born 1870), commonly known as P.H.
-Weathers, was an architect of Jackson, Mississippi.
+Weathers, was an American architect of Jackson, Mississippi.

 He was born in Alabama.
 He studied architecture under architect Eugene T. Heiner of Houston, Texas.
 By 1886 he had done work in association with his uncle, L.M.
 Weathers.

 A number of his works are listed on the U.S. National Register of Historic Places.